Cross Appointed with First Nations Studies & the Department of Family Medicine

 Richmond, C.A.M. and Ross, N.A.
 2009 'The determinants of First Nation and Inuit health: A critical population health approach'.
 Health and Place 15(2): 403-411.

 Richmond, C.A.M.
 2008 'Explaining the paradox of health and social support among Aboriginal Canadians'.
 Canadian Issues Winter: 65-71.

 Richmond, C.A.M. and Ross, N.A.
 2008 'Social support, material circumstance and health behaviour: Influences on health in First Nation and Inuit Communities of Canada'.
 Social Science and Medicine 67: 1423-1433.

-Richmond, C.A.M (Accepted).
+Richmond, C.A.M (2017).
 'Indigenous Health.'
 In D.Richardson, The International Encyclopedia of Geography: People, the Earth, Environment, and Technology.
-(Wiley-Blackwell)
+(Wiley-Blackwell).

 Williams, J., Richmond, C.A.M, (2015) Cross Cultural Issues in Health Psychology in Hadjistavropoulos, T. & Hadjistavropoulos, H. (Editors), Fundamentals of Health Psychology, (Don Mills: Oxforsd University Press).

 Wilson K., Richmond, C.A.M and Snyder M. 'Indigenous Health' in Encyclopedia of Health, Illness, Behaviour and Society (Wiley-Blackwell).

 Richmond, C. and Wilson, K. (2011) 'La santé de gens Indigènes' in Santé et Géographie, Nouveaux Regards ed Sébastien Fleuret et Anne-Cécile Hoyez 63-80.